-Gadget Detective is a network forensic tool that was developed to support digital forensic practitioners to analyze network captures and to extract evidence from packet traces quickly.
-It allows to correctly identify network conversations, parse common Internet protocols, and extract metadata as well as content from the end-toend communication.
+Netfox Detective is a network forensic tool that was developed to support digital forensic practitioners to analyze network captures and to extract evidence from packet traces quickly.
+The development started off as PoC (Pluskal et al., 2015) with slower processing pipeline and storage, a limited set of application protocol support, and capabilities in general.
+It allows to correctly identify network conversations, parse common Internet protocols, and extract metadata as well as content from the end-to-end communication.
 Additionally, it is possible to extend the tool with new functionality through a well-documented API.